 Companion animals facilitate social interactions with other people and an overall positive social involvement.
-The socializing effects of dogs have been documented in public settings and also among people with a variety of disabilities.
+The socializing effects of dogs have been documented in public settings and among people with a variety of disabilities.
 A companion animal provides a person who has few friends with an ally in making new human acquaintances, while also creating a richer family environment with enhanced companionship.
 Even one person with an animal lives in a family unit and is greeted or recognized on arrival home.